 Competition and Demand

 While always important, in such days it ranks even higher in the priorities for publishers – competition.
-Publishers want advertisers to compete over their ad inventory, to push prices up.
+Click here for more info hire a maid inc. Publishers want advertisers to compete over their ad inventory, to push prices up.
 Blank banners show us that there’s no competition, lower prices even more so.
 Moreover, publishers need more demand sources, like top ad exchanges, to improve the chances that the right demand will meet their users.